 If you're like most entrepreneurs, you worry sometimes about making small business Social Media mistakes.
 Don't worry.
 We have a few ideas to help.
 Are you making small business Social Media mistakes?
 Getting started on Social Media for your business can be scary.
 But NOT being there is even scarier.
 There are resources that you can use and a few ground rules you should consider to ensure that you have a professional, well-managed community.
 Here are the 8 most common small business social media mistakes and how to avoid them.
 Not Being on Social Media At All It can be overwhelming.
 But if you're smart enough and motivated enough to have started your own business, you have what it takes to do this well.
 Today's consumer expects you to be on the digital highway, and if you're not, it will hurt you, especially if you are selling to consumers directly.
 If you haven't started, open Facebook and get going now.
 (Nervous?
 We'd be happy to help you at no charge.
 It's that important.)
 Underestimating Time, Effort and Resources Building an effective social media presence takes time, effort, and some money.
 To be effective you must engage with people continually, and communicate highly informative, entertaining and thought-provoking messages to connect.
 Each social platform has its own “personality”, voice and constraints.
 Start with one platform and build from there.
 Not Responding to Comments Everyone who takes the time to Comment, Like, or Share deserves a fast and genuine response.
 Once the perception takes hold that your company is not interested in engaging with the audience, that’s the beginning of the end.
 You will be labeled as a company that is interested only in self-promotion, a cardinal sin of social media marketing.
 Oh, and if you delete negative comments rather than address them?
 The negative floodgates will open.
 Simply ask the person to inbox or direct message you with details so you can address it with them directly and take the conversation off line.
 Selling Too Much People aren’t necessarily on social media to be sold.
 They come for information, entertainment, and referrals.
 In fact, many use social media to escape commercialism.
 If you make your content all about you it is going to backfire.
 Think 80/20 – 80% engaging content geared toward their needs and interests, and 20% about your business, event, special offer, etc. The best way for your community to generate sales is to build relationships, trust, and authenticity… then introduce the idea of doing business together.
 Not Selling Enough The converse of No. 3 is also a mistake—not attempting to sell through your social media campaign.
 This amounts to not having a strategy.
 If you view social media as a way to build credibility and brand awareness, that’s great, but at some point it’s time to turn that credibility and brand awareness into sales.
 It’s a delicate balance.
 Your community will let you know if you’re doing a good job through their reviews, comments, Likes, Shares (and UNliking your page).
 If your community starts [...]

 Congratulations.
 You’re setting up social media accounts for your business.
 If you want to use Facebook for marketing to moms, here are some special considerations for you to attract this generation’s parents to your business.
 Before we dive into Facebook, specific, configuration, here are a few notes that apply to most social media channels.
 For all Channels when Marketing to Moms First, a few considerations regarding all social media platforms: Name yourself – Your social channel “name” should meet certain criteria and should ideally be the same across all channels.
 If you are an outlet of a larger organization, check with your corporate office, as there may be guidelines for this, but make sure that it’s something pronounceable and that it’s as short as possible.
 No special rules here for marketing to parents, necessarily.
 Describe your business – The description of your business should be identical across all platforms, if possible.
 LinkedIn and Google+ make this easy, yet Twitter, Instagram, and Pinterest all have a 160-character limit, which will constrain the description.
 Be sure to include the benefits to the children receiving your product or service.
 Today’s parents look for what the kids will learn at your business.
 Enter contact information – Don’t make people have to dig for a phone number, email address, street address, or website.
 Especially in the business of serving children, make yourself very “available.”
 Also, today’s mom is an “e-mom.”
 You’ll definitely be more attractive of an option if you’re available via email and Facebook messenger.
 Use a professional image – Profile pictures should project a professional image.
 Logos work great, and also remember that a parent may be showing your page to a kid, so use an image that is attractive to them.
 Profile pictures should be consistent across your social platforms, although size requirements may differ.
 Banner – If you’re focusing on kids, create a banner that reflects this.
 It could be a photo of a class of students, an intimate moment of an instructor working with a child, or kids playing and learning.
 Get an image that shows that your organization is warm and that kids are learning and happy.
 Don’t use your personal page to run your business, although you should definitely champion your business there.
 First of all, it’s just confusing.
 Also, it’s against Facebook’s Terms of Service to use a personal page with commercial intent.
 And while only Facebooks calls this out as a requirement, this is a best practice across all platforms.
 Use your personal page to be “you” and your business page to speak on behalf of the business.
 Configure Facebook for Marketing to Moms This platform has the greatest number of members with 1.7 billion and growing.
-Pay attention strongly to Facebook if you’re marketing to moms.
+Pay attention strongly to Facebook if you’re marketing to moms and You may consider looking at online marketing courses if you want to expand your marketing skillset.
 About After you’ve created some of the basic account, on the left hand side of your page, you’ll see an “About” section.
-Parents are looking for organizations they trust.
-A completed “About” section helps build that trust.
-Edit Page Info – [...]
+Parents are looking [...]

 Configure HOT!Content If you have already requested your daily dose of free content to share on social media for your business, here are the instructions to help you configure your account effectively.
 Not yet registered to get your HOT!Content?
 Here’s the link.
 Once registered for HOT!Content, login here to get to your portal.
 On the login screen, enter the user name and password sent to you when you registered.
 At the top of the page, select COMMUNITY.
 On this screen, you’ll see options to add various social accounts.
 Simply press the + next to each platform to add it.
 This will allow you to share HOT!Content with this selected platform via one click, from your phone or via your desktop.
 Any pages for which you are authorized will show as a choice for you to select, and you may select any one of these.
 (If you don't see one of your pages for which you think you are authorized, check under Settings/General/Page Roles on that fan page to confirm.)
 For other platforms, you will simply need the user name and password.
 Included sites are: Facebook Business Pages Twitter LinkedIn Google+ Business Pages YouTube FourSquare Pinterest Yelp That’s it.
 You’re done configuring.
 How To Start Using HOT!Content Each day, you'll receive a daily HOT!Content email with the subject line "Today's HOT!Content."
 It takes less than 60 seconds to complete the following steps to add value to your community. -Review the HOT!Content titles in the email. -Read any that may be of interest to your readers. -If you determine that one of the articles does, in fact, qualify to share, you can post it find the POST NOW button at the top right.
 Selecting that button brings up the following screen.
 If you scroll through the page, you’ll see you have the option to personalize this post for each of your platforms, by writing an appropriate introduction. -Select NEXT at the bottom. -Either post now or schedule your post for a future time.
 Also note that if you select to post to Pinterest, you’ll need to select a board.
 So get sharing.
 Ready to take things to the next level?
 Here are the five types of content you should be sharing to grow your community.